 PyroMark Q24 is one of the advanced reagents featuring advanced pyrosequencing chemistry to provide even better real-time sequence-based detection and quantification than before.
-Existence of a number of technology platforms facilitates analysis at the gene, protein, or cellular levels, which leads to innovation in the market.
+The existence of a number of technology platforms facilitates analysis at the gene, protein, or cellular levels, which leads to innovation in the market.

-The kits product segment was observed to be the fastest growing segment over the forecast period.
-The ready-to-use kits are manufactured by many biotechnology companies for detection of epigenetic modifications.
+The kits product segment was observed to be the fastest-growing segment over the forecast period.
+The ready-to-use kits are manufactured by many biotechnology companies for the detection of epigenetic modifications.
 Kits available in the market range from kits for nucleic acid purification, analysis of DNA methylation status, and detection of histone modifications by various enzymes to kits for chromatin immunoprecipitation.

 The technology segment can be categorized into DNA methylation, histone methylation, histone acetylation, large noncoding RNA, microRNA modification, and chromatin structures.
 DNA methylation was the largest segment in 2017.
-DNA methylation is the covalent addition of a methyl group in the cytosine ring, which leads to inhibition of transcription.
-Sensitive bisulphite modification followed by PCR is performed called as Methylation Sensitive PCR (MSP).
+DNA methylation is the covalent addition of a methyl group in the cytosine ring, which leads to the inhibition of transcription.
+Sensitive bisulfite modification followed by PCR is performed called Methylation Sensitive PCR (MSP).

-Real-time PCR for methylation detection, methyl light and quantitative analysis of methylated alleles are the variations of MSP.
-Currently, quantitative methods, such as allele-specific bisulphite sequencing, southern-based method, bisulphite pyrosequencing, and bisulphite PCR followed by MALDI-TOF MS are also useful for DNA methylation.
-Technological advancements are increasingly enabling the assessment of locus-specific DNA methylation on genome wide scale.
+Real-time PCR for methylation detection, methyl light, and quantitative analysis of methylated alleles are the variations of MSP.
+Currently, quantitative methods, such as allele-specific bisulfite sequencing, southern-based method, bisulfite pyrosequencing, and bisulfite PCR followed by MALDI-TOF MS are also useful for DNA methylation.
+Technological advancements are increasingly enabling the assessment of locus-specific DNA methylation on a genome-wide scale.

 Histone Acetylation is expected to witness the fastest growth over the forecast period.
-Their enhanced efficacy due to introduction of novel mechanisms can be attributed to this growth.
-Histone acetylation is the enzymatic incorporation of an acetyl group to lysine residues.
+Their enhanced efficacy due to the introduction of novel mechanisms can be attributed to this growth.
+Histone acetylation is the enzymatic incorporation of an acetyl group into lysine residues.

-Based on type of epigenetic therapies, the market is segmented into Histone Deacetylase (HDAC) inhibitors and DNA Methyltransferase (DNMT) inhibitors.
-The DNMT inhibitors was the largest revenue generating segment in 2017 owing to the factors such as wide scale availability in most regions.
+Based on the type of epigenetic therapies, the market is segmented into Histone Deacetylase (HDAC) inhibitors and DNA Methyltransferase (DNMT) inhibitors.
+The DNMT inhibitors were the largest revenue-generating segment in 2017 owing to factors such as wide-scale availability in most regions.
 Furthermore, a high number of generics are available in this therapy class, which is anticipated to bode well for segment growth.

-The HDAC inhibitors is estimated to be the fastest growing segment over the forecast period, owing to the factors such as the presence of strong product pipeline and commercial availability of maximum number of products.
+The HDAC inhibitors are estimated to be the fastest-growing segment over the forecast period, owing to factors such as the presence of a strong product pipeline and commercial availability of the maximum number of products.
 In addition, from 2014 to 2015 three HDAC inhibitors were launched in the market, which is further likely to accelerate the growth of this therapy class over the forecast period.

-Oncology was the largest revenue generating segment in 2017.
-Increasing prevalence of cancer and the number of deaths caused by cancer is expected to be a high rendering driver for this growth.
+Oncology was the largest revenue-generating segment in 2017.
+The increasing prevalence of cancer and the number of deaths caused by cancer are expected to be a high rendering driver for this growth.
 Furthermore, this segment is projected to gain a major revenue share over the forecast period owing to the introduction of new products and the potential future commercialization of products currently in the pipeline.

-North America is the dominant region segment of this market.
-It held over 39.34% of market share in 2017.
-Presence of government funding programs for ongoing research activities, better healthcare facilities, and constantly growing geriatric population are some of the prominent driving factors.
-In addition, the Common Fund supported programs in U.S. are likely to boost the research activities for a broad range oncology and non-oncology diseases including metabolic, inflammatory, cardiovascular, and other diseases.
+North America is the dominant regional segment of this market.
+It held over 39.34% of the market share in 2017.
+The presence of government funding programs for ongoing research activities, better healthcare facilities, and a constantly growing geriatric population are some of the prominent driving factors.
+In addition, the Common Fund-supported programs in the U.S. are likely to boost the research activities for a broad range of oncology and non-oncology diseases including metabolic, inflammatory, cardiovascular, and other diseases.

-Growth in geriatric population is one of the leading causes for the increasing cases of oncology and chronic diseases.
+Growth in the geriatric population is one of the leading causes of the increasing cases of oncology and chronic diseases.
 This is expected to further boost the regional market.
-The R&D initiatives related to analysis of epigenetic base in various diseases are on the rise in this region.
-EpiGen Research Consortium based in U.K. has extended its research facility in Singapore for research on chronic diseases such as diabetes and obesity.
+The R&D initiatives related to the analysis of epigenetic bases in various diseases are on the rise in this region.
+EpiGen Research Consortium based in the U.K. has extended its research facility in Singapore for research on chronic diseases such as diabetes and obesity.

 Key market players are Roche Diagnostics; Thermo Fisher Scientific, Inc.; Eisai Co.
 Ltd.; Novartis AG; Illumina, Inc.; Merck Sharp & Dohme Corp; Qiagen; Abcam PLC; and Merck KGaA.
 The major players are focusing on collaborations, mergers and acquisitions, new product developments, and geographic expansion to increase their market share.

-For instance, in March 2015, Illumina, Inc. collaborated with Merck Serono to develop a universal next-sequencing-based oncology diagnostic with an aim to further strengthen their position in the market.
-The collaboration will enable the companies to increase their market share and to gain prominent position in the market over the forecast period.
+For instance, in March 2015, Illumina, Inc. collaborated with Merck Serono to develop a universal next-sequencing-based oncology diagnostic with an aim to further strengthen its position in the market.
+The collaboration will enable the companies to increase their market share and gain a prominent position in the market over the forecast period.

 Base year for estimation